 Mom's Tip of the Week 34

 Did you know...?

 Your baby’s outgrowing her living space.
-She’s running out of room and will take anything she can get, which sometimes means she’ll be snuggled under your rib cage with her feet extended out.
+By the time you're 34 weeks pregnant, she’s running out of room and will take anything she can get, which sometimes means she’ll be snuggled under your rib cage with her feet extended out.
 If her positioning is making you uncomfortable, try switching your body position, doing some pelvic tilts, or lightly massaging the achy area to encourage your baby into a less bothersome pose.